zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 a recipe that defers most of it's work to lower-level recipe by manipulating the buildout database.

-Unfortunatly, buildout doesn't yet provide a high-level API for creating parts.
+Unfortunately, buildout doesn't yet provide a high-level API for creating parts.
 It has a private low-level API which has been promoted to public (meaning it won't be broken by future release), and it's straightforward to write the needed high-level API, but it's annoying to repeat the high-level API in each meta recipe.

-This small package provides the high-lebel API needed for meta recipes and a simple testing framework.
+This small package provides the high-level API needed for meta recipes and a simple testing framework.
 It will be merged into a future buildout release.